Level/classic-level/README.md

 We aim to support Active LTS and Current Node.js releases, Electron >= 30, as well as any future Node.js and Electron releases thanks to [Node-API](https://nodejs.org/api/n-api.html).

-The `classic-level` npm package ships with prebuilt binaries for popular 64-bit platforms as well as ARM, M1, Android (built against Node.js core rather than the [`nodejs-mobile`](https://github.com/JaneaSystems/nodejs-mobile) fork), Alpine (musl), Windows 32-bit, Linux flavors with an old glibc (Debian 8, Ubuntu 14.04, RHEL 7, CentOS 7) and is known to work on:
+The `classic-level` npm package ships with prebuilt binaries for popular 64-bit platforms as well as ARM, M1, Android, Alpine (musl), Windows 32-bit, Linux flavors with an old glibc (2.28) and is known to work on:

 - **Linux**, including ARM platforms such as Raspberry Pi and Kindle
 - **Mac OS** (10.7 and later)